 The children are expected to take their bottle home at the end of each day and bring back the following day, clean and refilled.

-The children will need to wear the following NAMED PE kit to school on that day:
+The children will need to come to school on a Friday, wearing the following NAMED PE kit:

 a white t-shirt, a pair of dark coloured shorts or jogging bottoms, their school jumper or cardigan and trainers.